2bt/fakesid/docs/tutorial.md

 there are buttons for **fast forwarding/backwarding** and a button that toggles **loop mode**.
 These buttons will make more sense in **SONG** view.
-Let us switch to in by pressing the corresponding tab button.
+Let us switch to it by pressing the corresponding tab button.

 <img src="song-view.png">